montagejs/minit/templates/app/__name__/README.md

     user interface component) and version.reel (which displays the current MontageJS version).

+* core/  -  Contains the core modules of the application logic.

 In development, you can expand this project directory as necessary; for example, depending on the project you may want to add the following folders: